CarPlay Overview

 CarPlay Partners

-CarPlay is available in thousands of cars, with manufacturers like Cadillac, Chevrolet, Fiat-Chrysler, Ford, GMC, Honda, Kia, Lincoln, Mercedes-Benz, Porsche, Volvo, Nissan, BMW, Hyundai, Porsche, Toyota, Volkswagen, Infiniti, and more offering CarPlay-equipped vehicles that are available now.
-Even semi trucks are gaining CarPlay support, with Volvo introducing its CarPlay-equipped VNL series trucks, and Honda has also introduced the first motorcycle with CarPlay support.
+CarPlay is available in over 800 cars dating back nearly a decade, with manufacturers like Cadillac, Chevrolet, Fiat-Chrysler, Ford, GMC, Honda, Kia, Lincoln, Mercedes-Benz, Porsche, Volvo, Nissan, BMW, Hyundai, Porsche, Toyota, Volkswagen, Infiniti, and more offering CarPlay-equipped vehicles that are available now.
+Even semi trucks are gaining CarPlay support, with Volvo introducing its CarPlay-equipped VNL series trucks, and select manufacturers like Honda, Indian Motorcycle, and Slingshot have even introduced motorcycles with CarPlay support.

 Apple has created an official master list of all the CarPlay vehicles available in the United States and other countries.
 For those in search of a CarPlay-equipped vehicle, Apple's list is the best way to determine the options that are available.
 It is updated on a regular basis to add new models, but may not include new CarPlay vehicles as soon as they are announced.
 For that reason, the CarPlay Timeline at the bottom of this roundup is also a good resource for finding news on CarPlay vehicles as soon as they're announced.